An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

+In this subsection, we show the Reeb space obtained by \algoref{alg:compute-Reeb-space} is topologically correct which is followed by - (i) computation of correct MDRG, (ii) computation of a topologically correct embedding of the second dimensional Reeb graphs in the MDRG as a net-like structure corresponding to the Reeb space and (iii) computation of correct complete $2$-sheets of the Reeb space in the net-like structure.
+The following lemma proves the correctness of our algorithm.

-\begin{lemma} \textbf{Proof of Correctness:} Let $\f = (f_1, f_2)$ be a bivariate field defined on a compact $3$-manifold without boundary.
-Then \cref{alg:compute-Reeb-space} computes a net-like structure corresponding to the Reeb space of $\f$. \end{lemma}
+\begin{lemma} Let $\f = (f_1, f_2):\M\rightarrow\R^2$ be a generic PL bivariate field defined on a triangulation $\M$ of a compact, orientable $3$-manifold without boundary.
+Let $\f$ satisfy the genericity conditions (i)-(iii) in \secref{sec:theory-contributions}.
+Then \algoref{alg:compute-Reeb-space} computes the topologically correct Reeb space corresponding to $\RS_{\f}$. \end{lemma}

-\begin{proof} From \cref{prop:homeo}, we note, the $\MDRG_{\f}$ is homeomorphic to $\RS_{\f}$.
+\begin{proof} From \propref{prop:homeo}, we note, the $\MDRG_{\f}$ is homeomorphic to $\RS_{\f}$.
 Specifically, the second-dimensional Reeb graphs of $\MDRG_{\f}$ have an embedding in $\RS_{\f}$ (see Lemma \ref{lem:homeomorphism-embedding}).
-Therefore, by examining the variation in the topology of the second-dimensional Reeb graphs $\RG_{\widetilde{f}_2^p}$, as $p$ varies along arcs of $\RG_{f_1}$, the topology of the Reeb space is effectively captured.
-Let $\alpha$ be an arc in the Reeb graph $\RG_{f_1}$, which is augmented based on the points of topological change.
-Then the Reeb graphs in $\{\RG_{\widetilde{f}_2^p} | p \in \alpha\}$ are topologically equivalent (see \cref{lem:topological-changes}).
-Therefore, for capturing the topology of these Reeb graphs, it is sufficient to choose a representative point $p$ in $\alpha$ for computing the embedding of the Reeb graph $\RG_{\widetilde{f}_2^p}$ corresponding to $\RS_{\f}$.
+Therefore, by examining the variation in the topology of the second-dimensional Reeb graphs $\RG_{\widetilde{f_2^p}}$, as $p$ varies along arcs of $\RG_{f_1}$, the topology of the Reeb space is effectively captured.
+Let $\alpha$ be an arc in the Reeb graph $\RG_{f_1}^{AugIII}$, which is augmented based on the points of topological change.
+Then the Reeb graphs in $\{\RG_{\widetilde{f_2^p}} \mid p \in \alpha\}$ are topologically equivalent (see \lemref{lem:topological-changes}).
+Therefore, for capturing the topology of these Reeb graphs, it is sufficient to choose a representative point $p$ in $\alpha$ for computing the embedding of the Reeb graph $\RG_{\widetilde{f_2^p}}$ into $\RS_{\f}$.